Thursday 19 September 2019

 Wednesday 23 April 2014

-Phil's Garden Moths 1999 - 2018 ... an introduction
+Phil's Garden Moths 1999 - 2024 ... an introduction

 When I initially decided to take on this rather time consuming work and I looked back at my many years of photos, I was pleasantly surprised to see that I had at least a record shot of most of the species of moths that I have caught here since that big day in June/July of 1999 when I first started running moth traps in the garden.
-My fascination with Moths had been sparked after a few years of nagging whilst out birding via my old hairy mate F.N.Solly, the android moth man of old London Town.
+My fascination with Moths had been sparked after a few years of on/off nagging whilst out birding via my old hairy mate F.N.Solly, the android moth man of old London Town.
 Nowadays, two full decades later on, I just can't imagine my life without a moth trap ... or two … or three …

-It never ceases to amaze me what turns up in a virtual habitat free urban garden surrounded by wooden fences, concrete, noisy yobs, spent beer cans and boy racer filled roads.
+It never ceases to amaze me what turns up in a virtual habitat free urban garden here surrounded by wooden fences, concrete, noisy yobs, spent beer cans and boy racer filled roads.
 The wonders of the world of 'the moth' are a joy to behold and I've spent an unhealthy amount of time manically checking my moth traps.
 Much of my latter life has become nocturnal, well during the peak time summer months between the bird migrations anyway.
 The pleasure that they have given and continue to give me is worth its weight in gold.
 Up until the time of writing (May 2014) I've taken 415* species of macro moth here (and probably a similar amount of micro species too?) and although I'm far from a numbers/listing type person, even I have to admit that this is just a staggering amount when you think of it?
-I use the numbers just to quantify the vast selection of moth on offer, even in a vile area such as I live in ... it just fascinates me, and has proved an absorbing pastime even though no doubt, my neighbours think of me as a bit weird.
+I use the numbers just to quantify the vast selection of moth species on offer, even in a vile area such as I live in ... it just fascinates me, and has proved an absorbing pastime, even though no doubt my neighbours think of me as a bit weird.
 They may well be right of course?
 The excitement of wandering out into the garden and finding a good moth totally out of the blue has never waned and hopefully never will, and I can't ever see me ever losing my buzz for these truly remarkable insects.

 *End of 2020 update: Garden 'list' by then reached 465 macro species.